 SEAPARC is pleased to offer a variety of program options for 4 months to 5 years.
 Programs include a licensed preschool, social programs, sports, swimming and skating.
 Located at 2168 Phillips Rd, Sooke.

 The MFRC has resources to meet the unique demands of raising children in the military lifestyle.
 It’s about getting quality care, support and resources in an environment that understands the lifestyle.
 Services include: Parenting support, child care, literacy programs, counselling, etc. The Colwood Pacific Activity Centre is located at 2610 Rosebank Rd, Colwood.

 Community parks and trails are yours to enjoy, and a legacy for future generations.
 While visiting, please respect the private property next to the parks, trails, viewpoints, and ocean accesses and leave no trace of your visit or the visit of your dog.
 Leave the treasures that you find, including wildflowers, for others to enjoy.

-Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Drop-In, Parent Discussion Group and Family Support Group.
-See calendar for drop-in schedule
+Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Playgroup, Parent Discussion Group, Early Years Neurodiverse Playgroup, and Family Support Group.
+See calendar for schedule.

 BC Child Care Resource & Referral programs offers referrals for quality child care and community resources, and support to child care providers and families in every community across the Province of British Columbia.
 Located at 100- 6672 Wadams Way, Sooke.
 West Shore office located at 345 Wale Road, Colwood.